RifqiKurniawan/Synchronize-News-Data-into-the-Data-Warehouse/README.md

 **Languange Used**

-Python - For creating data ingestion, incremental load and data orchestration
+Python - for creating data ingestion, incremental load and data orchestration

 SQL - for creating and querying the Postgres tables, data ingestion and ETL Process